-The role of a restaurant worker often involves cleaning, rotating supplies, preparing food, cooking entrées, time management, and working in a safe environment.
-Compared to other industries, food service jobs typically pay well and are usually available in local communities.
+The role of a restaurant employee often involves cleaning, rotating supplies, preparing food, cooking entrées, time management, and working in a safe environment.
+Foodservice jobs typically pay well and are usually available in local communities compared to other industries.

-These jobs might include a host or hostess that greet and seek the customer, servers (waiters and waitresses), bussers to clean away dirty dishes from the table, runners who bring dishes to the customer, bartenders, and cashiers.
+These jobs might include a host or hostess that greets the customer, servers (waiters and waitresses), bussers to clean dirty dishes from the table, runners bringing dishes to the customer, bartenders, and cashiers.